Meekb/whats-for-dinner/README.md

   will be displayed in place of the Cookpot icon on the right
   - When a recipe is displayed, the "Let's Cook!" button is deactivated, and indicated as such with a limited opacity
-  - When a recipe is displayed, additional buttons will be displayed underneath
+  - When a recipe is displayed, an additional button will be displayed
   - The "Clear" button will reactivate the "Let's Cook!" and radio buttons on the left
-  - The "Favorite" button adds the currently displayed recipe to the favorites array
-  - The "View Favorites" button displays all the saved recipe items at the bottom of the page

 ## Setup / Deployed Page